Stock Chart Patterns

 There are two types of patterns in this area of technical analysis:

-1./ Reversal - A reversal pattern signals that a prior trend will reverse on completion of the pattern.
+1./ Continuation - A continuation pattern indicates that the prior trend will continue onward upon the pattern's completion.

 In other words, continuation patterns are chart patterns which set up the stock for a follow through move in the direction of the prior trend.
 Continuation chart patterns include all of the patterns listed below.